gongahkia/wigo/doc/ideas.md

 41. jailer
     * moves and captures like a queen up to X number of squars, where X is equal to the number of captured enemy pawns
     * can't move at all at the start
-42. aoi todo
-    * boogie woogie
-    * moves like a knight, captures like a pawn
-    * special ability activates every 3 turns
-      * transports one friendly piece to it's previous location 3 turns ago
-9. gojo zatoru
-    * freezes time
-    * functionally moves like a king
-    * can choose to move this piece two turns and skip the opponnents next turn
-    * ability available every 20 turns
-5. zuguru geto
-    * consume monster
-    * functionally moves like a king
-    * choose ONE of the 2 abilities below every 20 turns
-      * finds a piece from the graveyard for FREE and brings it back to their hand
-      * best of three scissors paper stone with the other player, if win, gets a piece from the otehr player's unplayed hand and brings it to their hand
-6. zhoko ieri
-    * reverse cursed technique
-    * can reverse the side of any piece on either team for 5 moves, after which that reversed piece reverts to its original side
-    * can use ability every 10 turns
-    * ability's area of effect is the surrounding 9 squares
-    * otherwise functionally just a pawn
 43. redditor
     *  While all the other pieces go out and take part in the game, this piece studies the blade.
 If the opponent's king is in a position where there is an empty space directly behind it, you can immediately teleport this piece to that space and place them in check.
 44. the lawyer